 Asian rhinoplasty patients often wish to have narrower elongated noses with greater projection at the tip.
 The goal of the Asian rhinoplasty should be building a natural-appearing nose that is in balance with the face.
 The bridge of the nose is raised and narrowed.
 At the same time the width of the nose may need to be narrowed.
 In other words, Asians usually require augmentation rhinoplasty, in contrast to Caucasians who usually require reduction.
 Surgery to narrow the width of the nostrils is also frequently requested by Asian patients.
 A successful Asian rhinoplasty should protect the patient’s ethnic identity.
 The goal should be an attractive Asian nose rather than an attractive Caucasian nose on an Asian face.

-For traditional Rhinoplasty Beverly Hills visit our Rhinoplasty page for more information.
+For traditional rhinoplasty visit our Rhinoplasty page for more information.

 Non-Surgical Asian Rhinoplasty

 There are some patients who are good candidates for a procedure that does not require an operating room visit.
 As a distinguished rhinoplasty specialist, Dr. Simoni can assess each patient to see if this procedure will correct the issues that are troublesome.

 A non-surgical rhinoplasty procedure uses an injectable filler to create volume, fill in dips and smooth the overall appearance of the nose.
 Asian rhinoplasty surgery often uses grafting or implants to create a higher or more prominent bridge.
 By using permanent injectable fillers, it is possible to create the added structure that Asian rhinoplasty patients need to create the balance that is the foundation of all well done rhinoplasty.